Please spread the word!

 Foremost amongst these is the incredible Cinnamon Trust, which works to keep pets and their elderly owners (and people who are terminally ill) together.

 The Cinnamon Trust has many reliable volunteers who will help the elderly with tasks such as dog walking and taking pets to the vet, either from the older person’s own home or care home.
 In addition, it has a large database of care homes and sheltered housing which accept pets along with their owners.
-So if you’re looking for a home which will take a relative and his or her pet, contact the Trust or visit Maps4Pets which has teamed up with the Cinnamon Trust to put a map showing care homes taking pets.
+So if you’re looking for a home which will take a relative and his or her pet, contact the Trust .

 Now, perhaps you’re starting out on the search for a care home for a relative.
 You may be thinking that the process is stressful enough without taking pets into account.
 Thoughts such as “Madge will soon get over Tiddles” and “it will be easier for everyone if the Rover is rehomed” may spring to mind.